thepeopleseason/995callister/README.md

 # 995 Callister

+## Cable/Internet

 To date, we have only used AT&T Uverse.
 Xfinity was not available when we moved in.
 Our neighbors have since installed Xfinity.
 They had to request xfinity business class so they could get hooked up, with the intent to cancel business class and switch to residential after a time.

+## Electrical

 If the bathrooms outlets are not working, the GFCI to reset it is in the main floor powder room.

+## Water

-The shutoff valve for the hose bib in the front of the house is in the master bathroom under the right-side sink.
+* The shutoff valve for the hose bib in the front of the house is in the master bathroom under the right-side sink.

-The shutoff valve for the hose bib on the Southside of the house is next to the water heater.
+* The shutoff valve for the hose bib on the Southside of the house is next to the water heater.

-The fireplace is a gas fireplace, but requires D cell batteries to start.
+* The fireplace is a gas fireplace, but requires D cell batteries to start.
 To change the batteries, lift the bottom metal face of the fireplace and pull out.